ZihaoP/project-CIS1051/proposal.md

 ## What will (likely) be the title of your project?

-Easy to do
+Easytodo

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

 An application to help people to manage their daily tasks.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?
-This software first needs to be registered, and then users can add daily tasks freely.
+The user of this software first need to register an account, and then users can add/edit/mark-finish daily tasks freely.
 When the tasks are completed, they can mark the completion and crossout tasks.
-The time  can also be displayed when the user edits the task.
+The time can also be displayed when the user marks the task finished.

 ## If planning to combine 1051's final project with another course's final project, with which other course?
 And which aspect(s) of your proposed project would relate to 1051, and which aspect(s) would relate to the other course?